michaelglenister/MT-PyMOL/docs/source/installation.rst

 	sudo pip install -r requirements.txt

 pyMODE-TASK requires Tkinter and Pmw.1.3.
 Tkinter comes prepackaged with most standard python.
-Pmw could be installed by following the instruction from: http://pmw.sourceforge.net/doc/starting.html
+Pmw could be installed by following the instruction: http://pmw.sourceforge.net/doc/starting.html

-**3. Install pyMODE-TASK plugin in pymol:**
+**3. Install pyMODE-TASK plugin in PyMol:**

 3.1.
-Start pymol
+Start PyMol

 3.2.
 Go to Plugin -> Plugin Manager, and clcik on install new plugin tab.
 Under install from local file click on 'choose file...' button.
-Browse the pyMODE-TASK.py and follow the on screen installation instructions.
+Browse the pyMODE-TASK.py and follow the on-screen installation instructions.

 3.3.
-If everything goes well, you can start the plugin from pymol plugin menu.
+If everything goes well, you can start the plugin from PyMol plugin menu.

 **Usage**